jaffadog/signalk-daily-gpx-plugin/README.md

 The plugin will store track points in a local cache and will write the GPX file after midnight every day (per the signal K server clock) - so you will not find a GPX file until after midnight.

+Note that you could use the [signalk-set-gps-timezone](https://github.com/hoeken/signalk-set-gps-timezone) plugin to automatically update your SignalK server's timezone as you sail across timezones in order to keep accurate "daily" intervals betwween GPX files.

-If you want to force a GPX file to be written, use:
+If you want to force a GPX file to be written right now, use:

     http://raspberrypi.local/plugins/signalk-daily-gpx-plugin/write-gpx-file-now.